 Before Covid-19, we had six programs that brought women together for for education and support.
 These were: Prenatal Education, a Mother's Support Group, the Expressive Art Program, the Peer Education Program, Women's Health Packages, and the Nutrition Program.
 Each of our initiatives focused on a unique aspect of motherhood and women's health, and provided personal health education, peer support, and connections to community resources, allowing for emotional growth and increased awareness of maternal/child care.

-Our six programs support and encourage self-determination for women.
-Our programs are based on personal relationships, building trust and self-confidence among our volunteers and client population.
+Our six programs supported and encouraged self-determination for women.
+Our programs were based on personal relationships, building trust and self-confidence among our volunteers and client population.
 Women and mothers are supported in developing self-care and parenting skills, and provided with tools and resources for self-development.
 The development of trusting relationships allows us to understand and address each woman's social determinants of health, which are critical components of health and parenting outcomes.